-In our previous posts, we had talked about the River System of Himachal Pradesh and Lakes of Himachal Pradesh.
-We also gained insight about various Hot Water Spring in Himachal Pradesh.
+In our previous posts, we had talked about the River System of Himachal Pradesh.
+We also gained insight about various Hot water Springs in Himachal Pradesh.

 Himachal Pradesh is one of the very few states of India that have a rich forest land cover.
 There are as many as 32 Wildlife Sanctuaries in Himachal Pradesh, three Ramsar Wetlands (about which we will talk in a separate post), and Five National Parks.